HL7/fhir-medmorph/input/pagecontent/contentig.md

 Ideally, creating a content IG that can leverage existing profiles from other IGs would reduce implementation burden on both Data Sources (e.g., EHRs) and Data Receivers.
 To achieve this goal, the following  is recommended:

-* From the data requirements, identify if there is a specific US Core profile that can be used.
+* From the data requirements, identify if there is a specific [US Core IG]({{site.data.fhir.uscoreR4}}/index.html) profile that can be used.

-* If there is not a specific US Core profile, then refer to the US Public Health (PH) Library to determine if there is a profile that can be used.
+* If there is not a specific US Core profile, then refer to the [US Public Health (PH) Library](https://build.fhir.org/ig/HL7/fhir-us-ph-common-library-ig/index.html) to determine if there is a profile that can be used.

 * If no profiles are found in either US Core or the US PH Library, refer to other PH initiatives (e.g., eCR, Vital Records Birth and Fetal Death Reporting) to identify if there is a profile that can be leveraged.